Labour market overview, UK: January 2025

 Further information is available in our Guide to labour market statistics methodology.

 On 7 June 2024, the Office for Statistics Regulation (OSR) introduced the new accredited official statistics badge, to denote official statistics that have been independently reviewed by the OSR.
-Accredited official statistics comply with the standards of trustworthiness, quality, and value in the Code of Practice for Statistics.
+Accredited official statistics comply with the standards of trustworthiness, quality and value in the Code of Practice for Statistics.

 This UK labour market bulletin includes a combination of accredited official statistics and official statistics in development (until September 2023, these were called "experimental statistics").
-Read more about the change in the Guide to official statistics in development.
+Read more about the change in our Guide to official statistics in development.

 The following labour market outputs are accredited official statistics: